microshare/microshare.github.io/README.md

 ## Contribute to this documentation
 This documentation is built with [Jekyll](https://jekyllrb.com/) and hosted on GitHub Pages at https://microshare.github.io.

-It can be run locally by following the [Jekyll installation](https://jekyllrb.com/docs/installation/) instructions Run with `bundle exec jekyll serve`

 ## Writing new articles
 The documentation articles are written in [Markdown](https://daringfireball.net/projects/markdown/), and you can find the files in the `docs` folder.
+Documents are arranged according to version.
+You will usually wish to contribute to the highest numbered version.

+A Markdown editor is recommended for easiest contribution.
+Many Markdown editors will provide a WYSIWYG representation so you can ignore the details of Markdown notation.

 To add a new article, head to [_data/docs.yml](_data/docs.yml) and add the title of the article.
 Then create a file with the same title in the desired folder in the [docs](docs) folder.